logo

 2. Enabling Root Cause Analysis

-Because the standard work sequence is so well-defined, it becomes easier to conduct root cause analysis when something goes wrong.
+Because the standard work sequence is so well-defined, it becomes easier to conduct Toyota root cause analysis when something goes wrong.
 Toyota employs tools like the 5 Whys and A3 Problem-Solving methods, which rely heavily on having a standard process as a comparison point.
 Without a defined standard, identifying the root cause of a problem becomes much more difficult, as highlighted in this guide on Mastering Root Cause Analysis Techniques for Effective Problem Resolution as a Quality Manager.

 • Example: In the event of a recurring defect, workers at Toyota will use the 5 Whys technique, asking “Why” multiple times to drill down to the root cause.
 If a step in the standard work sequence is identified as a contributing factor, changes can be made to the standard, improving the process for future cycles.